makers-jkpg/lyktparad/lyktparad-espidf/README.md

 ### Heartbeat System

-- Root node sends heartbeat counter every 500ms
+- Root node sends heartbeat counter every 500ms to all connected mesh nodes
+- **Root node LED behavior**:
+  - **Base color indicates router connection status** (not mesh node status):
+    - ORANGE: Router not connected
+    - GREEN: Router connected
+  - **Heartbeat activity indication** (when router is connected):
+    - No mesh nodes: Steady GREEN (no blink)
+    - With mesh nodes: GREEN base with 100ms WHITE blink on each heartbeat
+  - The base color (GREEN/ORANGE) is always maintained to show router connection status, regardless of heartbeat activity
+- **Non-root node LED behavior**:
   - Even heartbeats: LED off
-- Odd heartbeats: LED on (with color based on state)
+  - Odd heartbeats: LED on (BLUE by default, or custom RGB if set)
 - Counter increments with each heartbeat

 ## Troubleshooting